shashankms-dev/ncc/README.md

 A detailed documentation highlighting all the language features will be published soon. \
 You can report bugs [here](https://github.com/shashankms-dev).

-## Help Us
+## Support us
-If you would like to support us in making technology better, please contribute - [Thanks for your Help, it means a lot to us](https://github.com/shashankms-dev "Help Us").
+If you would like to support us in making technology better, please contribute - [Thanks for your Help, it means a lot to us](https://github.com/shashankms-dev "Support us").